 Do you trust they know what they’re doing?
-Even with good intentions, will they do more harm than good?
-Will you spend a lot of money and get little for your efforts?
+Will they do more harm than good?
+Will you spend a lot of money and get little in return?

-These are the same issues we need to consider whenever asking someone else to help us, but the ramifications of allowing someone to remotely access your machine are more serious.
+These are the same issues to consider whenever asking someone else to help us, but the ramifications of allowing someone to remotely access your machine are more serious.
 With a local technician or shop, you have someone and some place you can go to in order to resolve your issues.
 Presumably, they care about their reputation and your power to impact it.
-Companies that provide remote access support are often far away – faceless entities on the internet.
+Companies that provide remote access support are often distant, faceless entities on the internet.
 It’s not uncommon for them to be in a completely different country.

 My personal position is that I’d be very reluctant to let anyone connect to my machine that way.
 They’d have access to everything!
 I can vaguely recall allowing someone to do it once, briefly, a very long time ago, but it still feels like a huge risk.

-I also realize that sometimes, it’s just the most expedient approach to problem solving, and by and large, the reputable companies and technicians doing it are probably quite competent.
+I also realize that sometimes it’s the most expedient approach to problem solving, and by and large, the reputable companies and technicians doing it are probably quite competent.

 Remote access is appealing

 Remote access is a wonderfully appealing tool.
 Rather than relying on your description of the problem, the technician can see it and investigate directly.
 Rather than trying to walk you through a complicated set of steps you don’t need or care to understand, the technician can just do it for you.

 I really, truly, honestly get the appeal.
 Heck, I’ve used remote access myself to help my friends.

 With the rise of the tech support scam, there’s one very simple, easy-to-follow rule:

 Never allow remote access to someone who called you.